Doncic beats buzzer with long 3, Mavs beat Clippers in OT

 Doncic didn’t have center Kristaps Porzingis, who sat out with right knee soreness.

-The 21-year-old Doncic was a game-time decision after he hurt his left ankle in the last game.
+The 21-year-old Doncic hurt his left ankle in the last game.
 He hardly looked hampered, going 18 of 31 from the floor.
 He tested the ankle often, too, with jump stops, pivots and an impressive Euro-steps to gain separation.

 Doncic got a breather to start the fourth quarter.
 He sat on the bench as trainers worked on his ankle.
 He then hopped up and down in the hallway and rode an exercise bike before returning with 8:33 remaining and the Mavericks leading 106-96.